-Many countries put a lot of their money (in billions) into the space programs.
-The US has been the leader since 1958 – They spend more than $18 billion per year on the National Aeronautics and Space Administration (NASA).
-Some people question why the United States spends so much money on space programs.
+Many countries invest billions of dollars in space programs.
+The United States has been the leader since 1958 – They spend more than $25 billion per year on the National Aeronautics and Space Administration (NASA).
+Some people question this significant spending on space exploration.

 Table of Contents